List of Black Butler characters: London Residents

-Mina was Harold West Jeb's wife and previously Soma's servant who he known since childhood.
+Mina was Harold West Jeb's wife and previously Soma's servant who he had known since childhood.
 Soma adored her like an older sister, describing her as a beautiful, cheerful, and kind woman.
 However, Mina secretly hated Soma, as she saw him nothing more than a selfish brat, and desired to escape her life as a servant.
 When West came to India, Mina married him and went back with him to London.
 When Soma and Agni followed (under the impression that she was kidnapped), West and Mina set up an agreement with Agni in exchange for "putting on an act" in front of Soma to prevent from learning the truth of her relationship with West.
 Mina appeared at the curry fair being held at the Crystal Palace after West lost the Royal Warrant to Ciel's Funtom Company, where she revealed her self-centered personality and hatred to Soma.
 In spite of this, Soma understood her reasons, and genuinely apologized and thanked her for everything she had done for him.
 Afterwards, Mina and West were then presumably killed by Ran-Mao under Lau's orders.

 Arthur is an oculist and aspiring author.
 He is one of ten children and a very observant and righteous individual.
 Being a fan of his stories, Ciel invites him to attend a banquet being held at his manor for Georg von Siemens, where he becomes a prominent figure in assisting with solving the murders that took place there.
 After the truth of the events were revealed by Ciel and Sebastian, Sebastian threatens him to keep the true murderer's identity (Charles Grey), Ciel's status as the Queen's Watchdog, and Sebastian's true demonic nature in secrecy.

 Georg von Siemens (based on the real Georg von Siemens) was a German banker and a distant relative of Queen Victoria.
 He was somewhat of an alcoholic and perverted man, but was a prominent figure in the industrial development for Germany.
 As a request from the Queen, Ciel agreed to host a banquet in Georg's honor during his visit to London to assess the growth of its businesses.
 However, in actuality, this was a plot set by the Queen to dispose of him in order to weaken Germany's political power.
 After pretending to be dead initially as part of a "prank" he and Charles Grey performed at the Phantomhive manor, he was subsequently killed by Grey as per the Queen's command.